Tips and Options for Getting HomeNow that you are here on campus, here are some tips and options to consider when looking for options to get home.

 - Be sure to explore all options below first before simply booking a connecting flight.
 We are not located in a city with a major airport so though we have a number of ways to connect to various airports, it is important to make sure your students check their schedules, the available connectors and can get there for the flights first.

 - We suggest always booking through the Grey Line for trips from Pittsburgh.
-Unique to this industry Grey Line offers guaranteed seating when you book directly through Grey Line for trips to Morgantown.
-While they do work with Greyhound they aren’t aware of their bookings and cannot guarantee your seat.
-It is suggested you book your direct trip back to Morgantown through Grey Line direct!
+Unique to this industry, Grey Line offers guaranteed seating when you book directly through Grey Line for trips to Morgantown.

 - Beyond, Pittsburgh (PIT), did you know we have a local airport ( MGW) and regional airport ( CKB) that have some great connecting flights?

-I-Ride 79 Bus – regional bus carrier picks up on campus daily and connects through Charleston, WV and beyond.
+I Ride 79 Barons Bus – regional bus carrier picks up on campus daily and connects through Charleston, WV and beyond.

 Pittsburgh International Airport (PIT) – our closest international airport with hundreds of flights daily located 1 hour and 15 minutes north of campus.